ucbepic/docetl/docs/concepts/operators.md

 !!! question "What happens if the input is too long?"

-    When the input data exceeds the token limit of the LLM, docetl automatically truncates tokens from the middle of the data to make it fit in the prompt.
+    When the input data exceeds the token limit of the LLM, DocETL automatically truncates tokens from the middle of the data to make it fit in the prompt.
 This approach preserves the beginning and end of the input, which often contain crucial context.

     A warning is displayed whenever truncation occurs, alerting you to potential loss of information: